suffolklibraries/lgc/content/collections/events/luminous-woodbridge.md

     content:
       -
         type: text
-        text: 'Luminous meets at Shire Hall on Market Hill in Woodbridge,IP12 4LP' -
+        text: 'Luminous meets at Shire Hall on Market Hill in Woodbridge,IP12 4LP.
+There is car parking outside the venue and around the square.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'The venue Has wide double doors for those that have accessibility needs.'
+  -
     type: heading
     attrs: